den59k/electron-sync/README.md

 ## Structure

-Code splited on 3 parts:
+Code splited on 3 parts. for better performance you should import files from subdirectories.

 ### Main